-- Paid or unpaid - Can be paid directly by host organization or through Evergreen (with 11% overhead) through an inter-agency agreement (State Agencies only) - Credit or non-credit - 20+ hours/week/quarter = 4 credits; 10 hours/week/quarter = 2 credits - One quarter is 10 weeks and usually run late Sept mid Dec, early Jan mid-March, and early Apr - mid June - Usually, host organization lets student choose if they want credits or not unless student is paid through Evergreen - in which case, we require the students to take credits. - Sample Projects - Design a greenhouse gas inventory for a specific municipality - Create an outreach plan or teach public about an environmental issue - Use GIS data to map species distribution - Plan an environmental event or design a system to improve efficiency - Analyze data that has been "sitting on the backburner"
+- Paid or unpaid - Can be paid directly by host organization or through Evergreen (with 11% overhead).
+If interested in paying through Evergreen, please contact Gail Wootan at wootang@evergreen.edu. - Credit or non-credit - 20+ hours/week/quarter = 4 credits; 10 hours/week/quarter = 2 credits - One quarter is 10 weeks; quarters usually run late Sept mid Dec, early Jan mid-March, and early Apr - mid June - Usually, host organization lets student choose if they want credits or not unless student is paid through Evergreen - in which case, we typically require the students to take credits. - Sample Projects - Design a greenhouse gas inventory for a specific municipality - Create an outreach plan or teach public about a specific environmental issue - Use GIS data to map species distribution - o Plan an environmental event or design a system to improve efficiency - Analyze data that has been "sitting on the backburner"